Things to know about applying for a Fulbright grant to Norway.

 Does Fulbright pay my university tuition?

 Norway is one of the few countries where higher education remains largely tuition-free.
-With the exception of a nominal enrollment fee (650 NOK, including printing fee, at the University of Oslo in 2014), Fulbright students need only pay for books if they take courses.
+With the exception of a nominal enrollment fee (e.g. 590 NOK per semester at the University of Bergen in 2022), Fulbright students need only pay for books if they take courses.

 So, can I attend/be affiliated with a private university?